 “I don’t remember how young I was, but my father would say ‘You have to do this,’ It was a value that he regularly emphasized to my sister and me,” Panasci said.

 Giving to one’s community, and in particular, supporting education, has been a longtime tradition in the Panasci family.
 Both Henry Panasci Sr. and Jr. gave to their alma mater in order to support student scholarships.
 In 1999, Henry Jr. gave $1 million to UB to create the popular annual technology entrepreneurship competition that bears his name.

-The tradition continued when Faye Panasci, her son, David, and daughter, Beth Leventhal, gave $1 million to fund the atrium of Kapoor Hall.
+The tradition continued when Faye Panasci, her son, David, and daughter, Beth Leventhal, gave $1 million to fund the atrium of the Pharmacy Building.

 “Knowing how important the pharmacy school was to Henry and his father, I am delighted to be able to support the construction of the new building and the future of the school,” Mrs. Panasci said.